Payroll Services (5000) Procedures

 All of the preceding expenses must relate to the purchase of the primary residence.
 The employee must purchase (close) on the home within twelve (12) months after the official starting date of employment.
 Moving and relocation regulations require documentation clearly identifying these expenses.

-The University may approve up to an additional twelve (12) months for extenuating circumstances.
-The employee must document the extenuating circumstances for review and approval by the Agency Head.
+The University may approve up to an additional twenty four (24) months for extenuating circumstances.
+The employee must document the extenuating circumstances for review and approval by the Assistant Vice President for Finance, or Designee.
 Payroll Services may present extensions after this period to the State Controller, for review.
 This review may result in an extension being granted if warranted.

 Expenses related to the purchase and replacement of a primary residence, not specifically listed above, are not reimbursable.
 Examples of some expenses that are not reimbursable are: